organicmaps/organicmaps.github.io/content/news/2024-12-20/411/index.md

 Once upon a time, there was a great travel maps app called **MapsWithMe** (renamed to MAPS.ME in 2014).
 The app was powered by [OpenStreetMap](https://wiki.openstreetmap.org/wiki/About_OpenStreetMap) map data, kind of like Wikipedia, but for maps.
 Unlikely OpenStreetMap, which has always been an [open community effort](https://wiki.openstreetmap.org/wiki/About_OpenStreetMap), MapsWithMe [originated](https://wiki.openstreetmap.org/wiki/MAPS.ME/History) as a **proprietary**, **closed-source** app developed by [MapsWithMe GmbH](https://zh.chregister.ch/cr-portal/auszug/auszug.xhtml?uid=CHE-208.496.491).
 The app had two variants - a free limited version and a **paid** "Pro" version with extra features.
 [Over 7M users have downloaded](https://vk.company/en/press/releases/9209/) the app since its release in 2011 until Nov 2014.

-### AdsWithYou - MoneyWithThem
+### MapsWithCode

 As happens time and again, in Nov 2014 the original owners [sold the company](https://www-rbc-ru.translate.goog/rbcfreenews/5464b2eacbb20ff538342f8f?_x_tr_sl=ru&_x_tr_tl=en&_x_tr_hl=en-US) to a Russian Big Tech conglomerate, for around [$18M +/-](https://vk.company/en/investors/info/10761/).
-As is often the case in such deals, the buyer likely required the original team to stay on for about a year as part of their earnout period.
-It is conceivable that some of them probably just poked around the sleek 27-story office building in Moscow, collected their payout, and then moved on to new endeavors.
-Others might have actively collaborated with the new authorities, if not directly led the effort to add invasive ads, numerous trackers, and endless data collection.
-Money talks.
-Business as usual.
+As is common in such deals, the buyer likely required the original team to stay on for about a year, after which they probably moved on to their new endeavours.

-### MapsWithCode

 The Big Tech conglomerate invested millions and millions more, hired more and more engineers, and delivered [tons of cool features](https://vk.company/en/press/releases/10100/) we all love in the Organic Maps today.
 In 2015, one year after the purchase, they made a bold decision to [open-sourced the app under the Apache 2.0 license](https://www.businesswire.com/news/home/20150930005526/en/MAPS.ME-Goes-Open-Source) back in 2015.
 The [official statement](https://www.businesswire.com/news/home/20150930005526/en/MAPS.ME-Goes-Open-Source) was: